Equipping and unequipping items

 First is this allows you complete control over what items are attached to (for example if you have a horse and want to give it armor, but the component is only setup on the player) and secondly is that people might already have a player blueprint hierarchy setup and I did not want to mess with that and some people might not want to use my hierarchy setup.

-The logic that runs the equipping and unequipping logic is stored in a object and item driver called IO_Equipment and ID_Equipment (if you are unfamiliar with the item driver system, I suggest getting familiar with it first) and they use a struct called EquipmentData, this struct attempts to solve most issues when it comes to having multiple skeletons, meshes or complex equipment logic, such as having a gun attached to a backpack which is attached to the player character and that gun has a sight attached to it or FPS shooter setups where you have a local arms skeleton and then a full body skeleton.
+The logic that runs the equipping and unequipping logic is stored in a object and item component called IT_Equipment and IC_Equipment (if you are unfamiliar with the item component system, I suggest getting familiar with it first) and they use a struct called EquipmentData, this struct attempts to solve most issues when it comes to having multiple skeletons, meshes or complex equipment logic, such as having a gun attached to a backpack which is attached to the player character and that gun has a sight attached to it or FPS shooter setups where you have a local arms skeleton and then a full body skeleton.
 This struct also attempts to keep the system away from hard coding any types of “main weapon” and “secondary weapon” or anything of the sort.
 I’ve found those types of setups often become cumbersome when a designer wants to add or remove these types of things.

-Keeping the equipping system inside of a item driver provides a modular way for you to allow any item you want to be equippable, or trigger special animations when its added to an items container.
+Keeping the equipping system inside of a item component provides a modular way for you to allow any item you want to be equippable, or trigger special animations when its added to an items container.
 It also allows you to easily implement your own system if you want without rewriting C++ code or affecting how the inventory system works at a fundamental level.

 During my research, I found an astonishing amount of different workflows and processes.
 It was very daunting to try and solve all of them in one go, and maybe my system isn’t perfect, but it tries to solve as many as possible at once, while still being flexible and adjustable.